thaobn20/bom-zns-simple/README.md

 ### 3. Set up templates

-Navigate to **Zalo ZNS > Templates** and create a new template or import existing ones from bom_zns_simple.
+Navigate to **Zalo ZNS > Templates** and create a new template or import existing ones from bom_zns_simple_zns_simple.

 For each template:
-1. Enter the Template Code provided by BOM
+1. Enter the Template Code provided by bom_zns_simple
 2. Select the Template Type (Transaction, OTP, Promotion)
-3. Click "Sync from BOM" to retrieve template information
+3. Click "Sync from bom_zns_simple" to retrieve template information
 4. Configure template variants/parameters

 ## Usage